jeriel20/ElasticStackDevelopersCourse/README.md

   -Send BRO logs from Security Onion to ELK

-  -Build custom configuration files using GROK and lcoal machine log file
+  -Build custom configuration files for Logstash

   ** The Notes are not perfect.
 The instructions in this repo are best suited for Intermediate Linux Users.